m3o/m3o-nextjs/src/user/readme.md

 # M3O User API

-This project provides quick and easy authentciation for Next.js by leveraging the (M3O User API)[https://m3o.com/user].
+This project provides quick and easy authentication for Next.js by leveraging the [M3O User API](https://m3o.com/user).
 The package provides the server routing and the all authentication state management for the UI.

 ## Getting Started

-Please firsty make sure that you have created an API Key on (M3O.com)[https://m3o.com].
+Please firsty make sure that you have created an API Key on [M3O.com](https://m3o.com).
 Once you have created this key please create a `.env.local` file within your project and add the key:

 `M3O_KEY=NjM1NDRjMTQtZWVjZC00OGI4LTgxYTMtMmI0ZjBjMWNiMGNm`